 The effect of the drought has spared no one.
 Haiti is a largely agricultural society, and the majority of people live on less than $2 per day.
 Farmers invest the majority of what little money they have into their crops.
 Now, the drought has taken all of their money, their food, and their only means of income generation.
 People working in non-agricultural jobs are heavily impacted as well.
 Prices on what little produce that is available has been inflated by as much as 100 gourdes, and people have to travel further and further away from home to find the food they need.
 To make matters worse, the Haitian gourde has been in a freefall over the last year, diminishing the average Haitian’s already-small purchasing power.

-Livestock have been affected by the drought, too.
+Livestock has been affected by the drought, too.
 For much of the month, there was little to no grass for them to graze on: many died and many others became emaciated.
 Thankfully, due to recent rains, the grass is coming back and the animals can feed again.

 St. Boniface Hospital provides nutrition support to hundreds of men, women, and children each year.
-Nutrition support ranges depending on a person’s needs, but often includes distributing vitamins, fortified peanut butter, and meal kits containing dietary staples such as rice.
+Nutrition support ranges depending on a person’s needs but often includes distributing vitamins, fortified peanut butter, and meal kits containing dietary staples such as rice.
 We also help support community agriculture by distributing seeds that families can use to plant gardens.
 If these plots yield a surplus, families can sell the extra produce in the local markets.
 But in the face of such widespread drought and fear of famine looming, the hospital needs additional support to meet the demand.
 Even donations as little as $10 can help us better support our community and ensure nobody in Fond des Blancs starves.
 If you can make a gift today to help support our efforts to prevent famine in southern Haiti, please click here.